Ford Mustang Mach-E vs Skoda Enyaq

 Buy the Ford Mustang Mach-E if: You or prefer Ford's approach to design and ownership experience.

-Buy the Skoda Enyaq if: You want the lower entry price, prioritise performance, need more boot space, want lower running costs, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Enyaq if: You want the lower entry price, prioritise performance, need more boot space, value a longer warranty, or prefer Skoda's approach to design and ownership experience.

 The Verdict

 The Skoda Enyaq takes 8 of 9 key spec categories and comes in at a lower price.
-The Skoda Enyaq will save you roughly $158 a year in electricity.
 If boot space matters, the Skoda Enyaq has a clear edge.
+The Skoda Enyaq adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.